w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

 ### 10 [Do features in this specification allow an origin to access other devices?](https://www.w3.org/TR/security-privacy-questionnaire/#remote-device)

 ### 11 [Do features in this specification allow an origin some measure of control over a user agent’s native UI?](https://www.w3.org/TR/security-privacy-questionnaire/#native-ui)
 **No**.
 The WoT Architecture is M2M and makes no mention of direct user interfaces.
+One key part of this question is "control".
+WoT Consumer reading data from a WoT Thing or a WoT Thing receiving data is not ceding direct control to any UI that may be associated with these entities.

-However, some devices connected via the WoT may have local user interfaces of various kinds (buttons, speakers, displays, etc.) which might be exposed to control over network interactions.
+Some devices connected via the WoT may have local user interfaces of various kinds (buttons, speakers, displays, etc.) which might be exposed to control over network interactions.